 In an effort to reduce the risk of gender discrimination, and sexual misconduct such as sexual harassment and sexual violence, including the crimes of rape, sexual assault, stalking, dating violence, and domestic violence occurring among students and employees, Michigan Tech utilizes a range of campaigns, strategies, and initiatives to promote awareness, education, risk reduction, and prevention programming and training.

-Its counterpart, Campus Clarity, is required for all incoming first year students and incoming graduate students.
+Its counterpart, Campus Clarity, is required for all incoming first year, transfer and graduate students.
 The training is assigned during new student orientation and throughout an incoming student’s first semester.

 If you are visually impaired, please work through your assigned LawRoom/Campus Clarity course with the Accessibility Mode turned on, along with a screen reader.
 The courses work together with a screen reader to allow a user to participate in the interactive training and work through the modules completely and successfully.

 - Michigan Coalition to End Domestic and Sexual Violence (MCEDSV) Presentation by Lisa Winchell-Caldwell - April 7, 2016